A Medication To Treat Meth Addiction? Some Take A New Look At Naltrexone

 Medication-assisted treatment with drugs like methadone, buprenorphine and naltrexone are standard care for people addicted to opioids, but there are currently no FDA-approved medications for meth addiction.
 Still a number of practitioners are beginning to experiment with treating meth use disorder with naltrexone — along with other medications like the antidepressant bupropion.
 And researchers are taking a look at naltrexone for meth too, finding some promising initial results.

-Dr. Keith Heinzerling, an addiction medicine specialist at the Pacific Neuroscience Institute in Santa Monica, California, says he prescribes naltrexone off-label, in combination with other medications for methamphetamine addiction if patients are interested in trying it.
+Dr. Keith Heinzerling, an addiction medicine specialist at the Pacific Neuroscience Institute in Santa Monica, California, says he prescribes naltrexone off-label, in combination with other medications, for methamphetamine addiction if patients are interested in trying it.
 And he believes, when combined with physician oversight and counseling, it can be an effective treatment.

 "I think there's a great opportunity to try naltrexone," Heinzerling says.
-"There's actually a decent amount of evidence that it might help and if I had a family member [addicted to methamphetamine], I would recommend they try it."
+"There's actually a decent amount of evidence that it might help, and if I had a family member [addicted to meth], I would recommend they try it."

 Heinzerling points to preliminary studies on naltrexone that support the idea that it might help reduce people's cravings for methamphetamine.
 Heinzerling believes naltrexone can have an anti-addiction effect for many drugs and potentially for other types of compulsive behaviors.